60mm HVMS

-The 60mm HVMS (High Velocity Medium Support) gun is a self-loading autocannon jointly developed by OTO Melara of Italy and the Israel Military Industries (IMI).
+The 60mm HVMS (High Velocity Medium Support) gun is a self-loading autocannon jointly developed by IMI Systems of Israel and OTO Melara of Italy.
 It was designed to be mounted on light armoured vehicles to provide an anti-armour capability using high-velocity sub-calibre kinetic ammunition.

 Overview

-The gun was designed for infantry support, to give infantry units increased anti-armour firepower through a powerful but light gun mounted on light vehicles deployed with these units.
+The 60mm HVMS autocannon was designed as an infantry support gun mounted on light armored vehicles.

-The project commenced in 1977, originally as a joint development between Israeli Military Industries (IMI) and OTO Melara of Italy, whereby IMI were expected to develop the gun and ammunition, and OTO Melara the autoloader and a lightweight two-man turret which could be mounted on a variety of different vehicles.
-However, for reasons unknown, both companies went their own way and developed their own versions, although they each retained the same cartridge case dimensions.
-The IMI version is known as the High-Velocity Medium Support (HVMS) gun while the OTO Melara version is known as the High Velocity Gun System (HVGS).
+The project commenced in 1977, originally as a joint development between IMI Systems of Israel and OTO Melara of Italy, whereby IMI Systems were expected to develop the gun and ammunition, and OTO Melara the autoloader and a lightweight two-man turret which could be mounted on a variety of different armored fighting vehicles (AFV).
+However, both companies went their own way developing their own versions, although each retained the same cartridge case dimensions.
+The IMI Systems version is known as the High-Velocity Medium Support (HVMS) gun, while the OTO Melara version is known as the High Velocity Gun System (HVGS).

-Despite being judged a success by IMI, the gun did not enter service with Israel and the only export sale was in 1983 to Chile, to upgrade M24 Chaffee and M-50 Super Sherman tanks.
-OTO Melara's version was proposed for fitment to a variant of the Italian Army's Dardo infantry fighting vehicle (which the company co-developed with Iveco), but as of 2021 this proposal does not seem to have eventuated.
+Despite being judged a success by IMI Systems, the gun did not enter service with Israel, and the only export sale was in 1983 to Chile to upgrade M24 Chaffee and M50 Super Sherman tanks.
+OTO Melara's version was proposed for fitment to a variant of the Italian Army's Dardo infantry fighting vehicle (which the company co-developed with Iveco), but as of 2021, this proposal has not eventuated.